piccolo-orm/piccolo/scripts/README.md

 Call them from the root of the project, e.g. `./scripts/lint.sh`.

+- `scripts/format.sh` - Format the code to the required standards.
-* `scripts/lint.sh` - Run the automated code linting/formatting tools.
+- `scripts/lint.sh` - Run the automated code linting/formatting tools.
-* `scripts/piccolo.sh` - Run the Piccolo CLI on the example project in the `tests` folder.
+- `scripts/piccolo.sh` - Run the Piccolo CLI on the example project in the `tests` folder.
-* `scripts/release.sh` - Publish package to PyPI.
+- `scripts/release.sh` - Publish package to PyPI.
-* `scripts/test-postgres.sh` - Run the test suite with Postgres.
+- `scripts/test-postgres.sh` - Run the test suite with Postgres.
-* `scripts/test-sqlite.sh` - Run the test suite with SQLite.
+- `scripts/test-sqlite.sh` - Run the test suite with SQLite.